-The Struggle of Communion "The Anglican Communion Covenant," and "Globalization of the Anglican Communion" from The Wiley-Blackwell Companion to the Anglican Communion .
-Ephraim Radner, "Conciliarity and the American Evasion of Communion" from The Fate of Communion .
-November 26 Rowan Williams Lecture 11 Rowan Williams, "Christian Identity and Religious Plurality," Ecumenical Review, January, 2006 found here.
-Rowan William, Presidential Address to the Anglican Consultative Council, June 20, 2005, to be found here.
-Rowan Williams, "The Bible Today: Reading and Hearing," Stuart Larkin Lecture, University of Toronto, to be found here December 3 The Twenty-first Century: Being "Modern" and "Anglican" Lecture 12 Mark D. Thomson, "The Global Anglican Future Conference (GAFCON)" from The Wiley-Blackwell Companion to the Anglican Communion Ephraim Radner.
-"The World is Waiting for Holiness," from the Fate of Communion
+Ephraim Radner, "Conciliarity and the American Evasion of Communion" from The Fate of Communion November 28 Rowan Williams Lecture 11 Rowan Williams, "Christian Identity and Religious Plurality," Ecumenical Review , January, 2006 found here .
+Rowan William, Presidential Address to the Anglican Consultative Council, June 20, 2005, to be found here .
+Rowan Williams, "The Bible Today: Reading and Hearing," Stuart Larkin Lecture, University of Toronto, to be found here December 5 The Twenty-first Century: Being "Modern" and "Anglican" Lecture 12 Mark D. Thomson, "The Global Anglican Future Conference (GAFCON)" from The Wiley-Blackwell Companion to the Anglican Communion Ephraim Radner.
+"The World is Waiting for Holiness," from the Fate of Communion "

-Online Behaviour
+Online Behavior

-This is an online course and requires that the students interact with each other and comment on their ideas.
+This is an online course, and calls for people to interact with each other, and to comment on their ideas.
 It has been common in more general, anonymous interactions on the Internet discussion to descend into considerably inappropriate levels of vitriol.
 This will not be tolerated.
 Part of your mark will go to the level of polite, well-thought-out academic interaction in which you considerately engage.
 Remember:

-- (1) Text-only interactions (e.g., email, chat, discussion boards) by their very nature do not include facial expressions (aside from the odd ©).
+(1) Text-only interactions (e.g., email, chat, discussion boards) by their very nature do not include facial expressions (aside from the odd (2)).
 Assume that whatever you say will sound more terse than you intend.
-Err on the side of politeness. - (2) Use positive language such as "can you clarify . . .?" or "I am unsure of what you mean by . . . " rather than "You are wrong," or "I don't agree with you." - (3) The advantage of online interaction is that, if you become angry or upset by something that is said, you can always walk away and come back an hour later and post a well-articulated response (using the above language).
+Err on the side of politeness.

+(2) Use positive language such as "can you clarify . . .?" or "I am unsure of what you mean by . . ." rather than "You are wrong," or "I don't agree with you."

+(3) The advantage of online interaction is that, if you become angry or upset by something that is said, you can always walk away and come back an hour later and post a well-articulated response (using the above language).
 If the fact that a person is causing offense is the cause of your distress, please contact the instructor.